 Agency for Healthcare Research and Quality (AHRQ)

-AHRQ has awarded grants that focus on chronic kidney disease and dialysis, in areas such as patient safety, disease management and assessment in complex patients.
+AHRQ continues to award extramural research grants to study chronic kidney disease, in areas such as patient safety, disease management and assessment in patients with multiple chronic conditions.

 Christine Chang, MD, MPH

 National Healthcare Quality and Disparities Reports, Chronic Kidney Disease/End Stage Renal Disease and Diabetes

 HHS Measure Inventory